nickyiliwang0000/h/css/css-layouts.md

 An element floating up out of the natural page flow and other elements taking its place means that the _stacking order_ of the HTML elements (the way they appear on the page) changes.
 [Here is a great video](https://www.youtube.com/watch?v=xara4Z1b18I) that explains how floating elements affect their stacking order.

 You can kind of think of it like people in line to pay at the grocery store; you get into line in the order you finish shopping (natural stacking order), but if you leave the line to go to the self-checkout (float), the people who were behind you will fill your spot.
 If the self-checkout is broken, hopefully people will let you back in line in your original spot.
-A floated element always takes its original position back when the float is removed - a web page is like like a very polite community of shoppers.
+A floated element always takes its original position back when the float is removed - a web page is like a very polite community of shoppers.

 Check out [this CodePen](https://codepen.io/jenobot/pen/QOzyeP/) to see how stacking order changes when an element is floated.

 #### Parent element collapse

-When we float an element, its parent element no longer accounts for the floated elements' size, so the parent shrinks.
+When we float an element, its parent element no longer accounts for the floated elements' size, so the parent collapses.
 This causes all kinds of problems, since it means the floated elements will break out of their parent containers and overlap with following elements.

 Lucky for us, floats became such a common tool for page layouts that a fairly standardized fix was developed and became commonplace.
 It is a CSS rule called _clearfix_, which we can apply to these parent elements.
 It makes them account for floated children, and go back to wrapping all their descendants.
 We will look at this in the following exercise.